MCFpy/mcf/docs/part_i.md

 Alternatively, the standard bootstrap can be applied to compute standard errors.
 Our algorithm bootstraps the equally weighted weights $\hat{w}_i$ and then renormalizes $\hat{w}_i$.

 Note that because of the weighting representation, inference can also readily be used to account for clustering, which is a common feature in economics data.

-Details on parameters of the inference procedures, as well as on options for clustered data, are shown in the [Technical Appendix](./techn_app.md).

 ## Post-estimation diagnostics